silentorb/game-design/marloth/rpg/rpg-context.md

 ## Problems with RPG elements

-* They don't naturally fit into a first person game—first person games a concrete while RPG elements are abstract
+* They don't naturally fit into a first person game—first person games are concrete while RPG elements are abstract

 * Player growth in any form is hard to balance over time